jamulussoftware/jamuluswebsite/wiki/en/en-Installation-for-Linux.md

 ---

-If you can't use one of above options, you need to compile Jamulus from source:
+If you can't use one of the above options, you need to compile Jamulus from source:

 ## Compile from source